 Little Ocmulgee State Park is less than three hours to all major cities in Georgia including Atlanta and Savannah.
 It’s located off US Highway 280 and runs along State Route 441.
 While the park is located in Helena, Georgia, your GPS may say that you need to head to McRae rather than Helena.
 The northern part of McRae connects to a small portion of the park, which is why your GPS may misinterpret the information.

-You won’t have to go too far to find a grocery store or a small town boutique shop.
+You won’t have to go too far to find a grocery store or a small-town boutique shop.
 Helena, Georgia is a beautiful town with winding roads and valleys full of coniferous and deciduous trees.
 In the fall months, you will find the park filled with visitors who came to see the leaves changing colors.
-If you forgot to pick up groceries or just need a little re-connection to society, McRae or Helena are wonderful places to go explore.
+If you forgot to pick up groceries or just need a little re-connection to society, McRae or Helena are wonderful places to explore.

 The park is right next to an airport, so you will hear small air crafts flying over the park every now and then.
 Some visitors may choose to fly into the park rather than driving and using the option of cabin accommodations.
 The entrance to the park can be spotted along State Route 441.
 When driving inside, please abide by the speed limit to keep everyone safe.
-It is recommended that you either walk or ride your bike around the park instead of lugging around your RV.
+It is recommended that you either walk or ride your bike around the park instead of lugging your RV.
 You may see golf carts driving by, but those are only allowed in specific areas.

 The park may close due to inclement weather so call ahead of your arrival if the weather is predicted to be extremely rainy.
 If you are arriving later than you expect to, be sure to call ahead to let the rangers know to look out for your arrival.
-The park enjoys cool weather year-round with the rainy season reaching its peak from May to August.
+The park enjoys nice weather year-round with the rainy season reaching its peak from May to August.
 The warm summers and mild falls make the park’s atmosphere welcoming to all RV visitors.

-The campground is leveled and offers different levels of shade from the sun.
+The campground is level and offers different amounts of shade from the sun.
 It is recommended that you bring either a bug spray or a mosquito net in the summer months.
-This campground is big rig friendly and you can make a reservation online or call the park’s office.
+This campground is big rig friendly, and you can make a reservation online or call the park’s office.
 There are trees and shrubs between each campsite so you will have some privacy from your neighbor.

-Amenities included are hot showers, picnic tables, restrooms, and a fire ring.
-You are prohibited to bring your own firewood, so ask the staff for which approved firewood you can get in the area.
+Amenities include a fire ring with a grill and a picnic table at each campsite, as well as restrooms with hot showers not far away.
+You are prohibited from bringing your own firewood, so ask the staff for which approved firewood you can get in the area.
 You are also prohibited from gathering firewood from the surrounding areas.
 You may stay a limit of 14 days at a time and can make a reservation up to 11 months in advance.

 There are over 300 species of birds in Georgia.
 A few of them are considered rare, while others can be considered as newly introduced to the area.
 On the trails around the park, you can spot the Brown Thrasher, the state bird, and a wide range of cardinals.
 It depends on the season, but you may be able to see several Bluejays and sparrows.
 Each bird has a different call which can be heard in the early mornings and evenings throughout your stay.
-Bring a pair of binoculars and a sturdy pair of walking boots if you want to go birding during your stay.
+Bring a pair of binoculars and a sturdy pair of walking boots in your motorhome if you want to go birding during your stay.